radecki3/Mini-Projects/AirbnbDashboard.md

 Here, I used data from Inside Airbnb (https://insideairbnb.com/get-the-data/) to develop a dashboard of Chicago Airbnb rental data, which spans multiple years and includes thousands of listings.

+Any datasets from Inside Airbnb should be able to be subsituted in and work more-or-less seemlessly.

 Below is the full dashboard (viewable interactively at Tableau Public: https://public.tableau.com/app/profile/martin.radecki/viz/ChicagoAirbnb_17431183571090/Dashboard1?publish=yes).

 There are also some unseen joins, case statements, and outlier cleaning (via calculated fields) not included in the screenshots that were used to polish up the data.